shweta-tripathi-r3/corda-runtime-os/applications/tools/p2p-test/p2p-layer-deployment/README.md

 --trustStore ./components/gateway/src/integration-test/resources/truststore.jks \
 --port 1433 \
 ```
-Please note, the port number need to be 1433, the host name should be one of the host names from the deploy (default to www.alice.net).
+Please note, the port number needs to be 1433, the host name should be one of the host names from the deployment (default to www.alice.net).

 ### Link Manager Example:
 ```bash